International Travel

 • Help you find accommodation and arrange flights home

-Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Embassy for assistance.
-If you are in immediate danger, call 911.
+Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the U.S. Embassy for assistance.
+If you are in immediate danger, you may call 911.

-Watersports: Strong undertows and currents make swimming at El Salvador's Pacific Coast beaches extremely dangerous even for experienced swimmers.
-Government lifeguards are generally present at most public beaches but are not always present at private beaches.
-Follow all instructions of any lifeguard, and do not enter the water at any location at which red warning flags are displayed to signify dangerous conditions.
+Watersports: Surfing is extremely popular in El Salvador and one of the reasons for the growth in tourism.
+El Salvador's Pacific Coast beaches are very risky for swimming.
+Strong undertows and currents can be dangerous, even for skilled swimmers.
+Most public beaches have government lifeguards, but private beaches may not.
+Follow all instructions of any lifeguard, and do not enter the water anywhere you see red warning flags.
 In addition, El Salvador’s search and rescue capabilities are limited, and access to medical resources in beach areas is inadequate.
-Carefully assess the potential risks of recreational water activities and consider your physical capabilities and skills.
+Check the risks of recreational water activities.
+Also, think about your own abilities and skills.
 Be aware that drinking alcohol and swimming can be a deadly combination.

-State of Exception: In March 2022, the Government of El Salvador declared a 30-day “State of Exception” in response to an increase in homicides; the State of Exception has been extended several times since, and it continues today.
-The State of Exception suspended several constitutional rights, including the normal protections of criminal procedure such as the right to a speedy trial, among others.
+State of Exception: In March 2022, the Government of El Salvador declared a “State of Exception” in response to an increase in homicides; the State of Exception continues today.
+The State of Exception suspended several constitutional rights, including the normal protections of criminal procedure such as the right to a speedy trial.
 Several U.S. and other foreign citizens have been detained under the State of Exception, some in a reportedly arbitrary manner.
-The number of all detainees has increased significantly, and prison conditions are harsh.
+The number of all detainees has increased significantly.

-Criminal Penalties: While in El Salvador, you are subject to local laws.
-Your U.S. passport will not help you avoid arrest.
-Remember your activities are limited by the type of visa you have.
-If you violate Salvadoran laws, you may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in El Salvador are severe.
 (Please note that any items containing THC, even certain CBD products that are legal and widely available in the United States, are illegal in El Salvador).
 Convicted offenders can expect long jail sentences and heavy fines.
+In December 2024, El Salvador instituted a zero-tolerance law for driving under the influence, and any level of alcohol will result in detention.

 Guns: You must have a locally obtained license to possess or carry a firearm in El Salvador.
 Convictions for possessing an unlicensed firearm can carry a prison sentence of three to five years.
 The U.S. Embassy cannot intervene on your behalf.

-Disaster Preparedness: Preparation for natural disasters is essential in El Salvador, which has 21 active volcanoes, constant seismic activities, and a rainy season that produces severe flooding and mudslides.
+Disaster Preparedness: Preparing for natural disasters is crucial in El Salvador.
+The country has 21 active volcanoes and frequent earthquakes.
+During the rainy season, severe flooding and mudslides often occur.

 Find information about natural disaster preparedness on the U.S. Federal Emergency Management Agency (FEMA) website.
 Find information in Spanish about earthquakes (sismos) and other natural disasters in El Salvador on the Government of El Salvador’s web page.
 Learn more on our webpage about crisis and disaster preparedness.